kumarchidepudi/GeminiChatBot/README.md

 - Add authentication and rate-limiting for endpoints.
 - Make the model and prompt templating configurable via properties or a small UI.
 - Add request/response DTOs and JSON endpoints if you prefer structured responses instead of plain text.

-## License

-This repository contains example/demo code.
-Add a license that fits your needs (e.g. MIT, Apache-2.0).
-If you want, I can add a `LICENSE` file for you — tell me which license you prefer.